HB9GAA/PISKY_Pure/README.md

 Power up your Pi (we recommend an official power supply) and wait a few moments for the initial boot to complete.<br>
 On your computer, open up PuTTY.

-We know that the default hostname (the name of the machine) for a fresh Raspbian install is raspberrypi, so in the Host Name (or IP address) field enter raspberrypi.
+We know that the default hostname (the name of the machine) for a fresh Raspbian install is <b>raspberrypi</b>, so in the Host Name (or IP address) field enter raspberrypi.
 This searches for machines on that name on the local network.
 Once a connection is established, you'll be prompted by PuTTY to accept the connection to the new machine.
 You should see a black terminal prompting for a login.
-Enter the default username: pi and the default password: raspberry
+Enter the default username: <b>pi</b> and the default password: <b>raspberry</b>

 If it's been a while since the image was downloaded, we can update the software on the Raspi again: